AntonioReyes/feed-interview-task/README.md

 In the follow up interview you will require to demo your system working and talk through the solution, possible pitfalls and other considerations or approaches.
-The feedback stage will involve talking to a couple of the developers where we will tell you more about what we're building and how you can help us grow the platform.
+This stage will involve talking to a couple of the developers where we will tell you more about what we're building and how you can help us grow the platform.

 A solution using TypeScript is preferred although plain JavaScript is also OK.

-In this exercise you are tasked with writing a script that accomplish the following funcionality, feel free to include any package dependencies that are required and keep note of any references you might use like stackoverflow.
+In this exercise you are tasked with writing a script that accomplish the following funcionality,feel free to include any package dependencies that are required and keep note of any references you might use like stackoverflow.

 ## ETL Exercise
 Create a service for watching a directory for any new json files.
 For example using a node js daemon.